Uber has taken Australia by storm as a new way of earning additional income. But there may be serious Uber tax problems ahead unless you do it right.

 From August 2015, the ATO confirmed all Uber drivers are required to register for GST.
 This means you submit the GST portion of your Uber fares to the ATO.
 This is in addition to the tax you need to pay for income you earn as a driver.

-Uber is challenging this “ATO GST Uber tax” issue in the courts but for now, if you drive for Uber, better safe than sorry:
+Uber challenged this “ATO GST Uber tax” issue in the courts for 18 months, however lost in 2017:

 Uber drivers should register for GST then start to lodge quarterly a BAS statement and pay GST obligations.
 If you don’t do this, you’re asking for trouble with the ATO and Uber is unlikely to help you out of your personal ATO troubles – it’s not like the State Transport fines that Uber sometimes covers for you.